surfer-rfid/surfer-rfid.github.io/index.md

 Software-defined refers to a method of building electronic systems with non-application-specific physical components and adding specificity through programmable means.
-A software-defined radio system typically contains a wideband radio transceiver circuit which exposes raw data bits at its digital interface, a field-programmable gate array (FPGA), and some sort of higher-level computing element such as a microcontroller unit (MCU).
+A software-defined radio system typically contains a wideband radio transceiver integrated circuit (IC) which exposes raw data bits at its digital interface, a field-programmable gate array (FPGA), and some sort of higher-level computing element such as a microcontroller unit (MCU).